Specialized Program Accreditation

 Institutional Data (i.e., enrollment, graduation, etc.): All institutional data, used in accreditation reports (e.g., initial self-studies, continuing self-studies, annual updates, etc.) must come from or be approved by the Office of Institutional Research (OIR).
 Institutional data from the OIR may be requested using the OIR Data Request Form on the OIR homepage.
 All data used within accreditation reports must be vetted by the OIR.

-Please note that requests for institutional data from the OIR could take two weeks or more to fulfill depending upon the complexity of the data request, availability of data, and capacity/activities within the OIR.
+Please note that requests for institutional data from the OIR could take three weeks or more to fulfill depending upon the complexity of the data request, availability of data, and capacity/activities within the OIR.
 Adequate time should be allowed so that data can be incorporated and used by the unit/program in completing the accreditation self-study/report.

 Student Learning Outcomes & Graduation Survey Data: Student learning outcomes data and data collected from the BGSU Graduation Survey may be requested from the Office of Academic Assessment (OAA).
 Please contact the office at firstname.lastname@example.org.